artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension-v2.md

 ### Load Target with On-Device Decisioning

-Add this action to your Platform Launch rule where it makes sense to load Target with [on-device decisioning](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/at-js-implementation/on-device-decisioning/on-device-decisioning.html) enabled in the context of your rule.
+Add this action to your tag rule where it makes sense to load Target with [on-device decisioning](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/at-js-implementation/on-device-decisioning/on-device-decisioning.html) enabled in the context of your rule.
 This loads the at.js library with on-device decisioning enabled into the page.
 In most implementations, Target should be loaded on every page of your site.
 Adobe recommends using the Load Target with On-Device Decisioning action only if it is preceded by a Target call.
 Otherwise, you might run into issues like the Analytics call being delayed.

 No configuration is needed.

 ### Add Params to All Requests

-Add parameters to all Target requests.
+This action type allows parameters to be added to all Target requests.
 The Load Target action must be used earlier.

 1. Specify the name and value of any parameter you want to add.
 2. Select the add icon to add more parameters.

 ### Add Params to Page Load Request

-Add parameters only to your page load requests.
+This action type allows parameters to be added specifically to your page load requests.
 The Load Target action must be used earlier.

 1. Specify the name and value of any parameter you want to add.
 2. Select the add icon to add more parameters.

 ### Fire Page Load Request

-Fire a Target request when your page loads.
+This action type allows Target to fire a request when your page loads.
 The Load Target action must be used earlier.

-Specify whether to enable body hiding to prevent flickering, and the style used when hiding your body element.
+You must specify whether to enable body hiding to prevent flickering, and the style used when hiding your body element.
 The following options are available:

 * **Body Hiding:** You can enable or disable this setting.
 The default value is Enabled, which means HTML BODY is hidden.
 * **Body Hidden Style:** The default value is body{opacity:0}.
 This value can be changed to something different, like body{display:none}.